JumpStart: Educational goals

 The franchise incorporated educational methodologies such as JumpStart Assessment Technology, JumpStart Adaptive Learning Technology, and JumpStart Tutor Technology.
-These techniques aimed to customize skill levels, adapt difficulty levels based on player abilities, and provide assistance to overcome obstacles.
-Through collaboration with children's advisory teams, educators, and experts, JumpStart aimed to balance educational content and gameplay, fostering an effective learning environment.
+According to the company, these techniques were designed to adjust skill levels, modify difficulty levels based on player performance, and provide instructional support to overcome obstacles.
+The development process involved consultation with educators, experts, and children's advisory teams to align gameplay structure with stated educational objectives.